chucknorris/roundhouse/README.markdown

 To work with the command line, you will need the following in your path:
  - MS Build
  - GitVersion (easiest to run choco install gitversion.portable.
-You are running chocolately aren't you?)
+You are running chocolatey aren't you?)
  - NuGet Command Line (easiest to run choco install nuget.commandline.
-You are running chocolately aren't you?)
+You are running chocolatey aren't you?)

 ### IMPORTANT
 NOTE: If you are looking at the source - please run build.ps1 before opening the solution.
 It extracts the `keywords.txt` files needed for ILMerge-ing MySql dlls, and build will complain without them.